minio/warp/README.md

 All benchmarks operate concurrently.
 By default the processor determines the number of operations that will be running concurrently.
 This can however also be tweaked using the `--concurrent` parameter.

-Tweaking concurrency can have an impact on performance, especially if there is latency to the server tested.
+Tweaking concurrency can have an impact on performance, especially if latency to the server is tested.
 Most benchmarks will also use different prefixes for each "thread" running.

 By default all benchmarks save all request details to a file named `warp-operation-yyyy-mm-dd[hhmmss]-xxxx.csv.zst`.
 A custom file name can be specified using the `--benchdata` parameter.
 The raw data is [zstandard](https://facebook.github.io/zstd/) compressed CSV data.